NOODLES with SAUERKRAUT and BACONCzech name: Nudle se zelím a slaninou

-This is another nice and simple meal for which you need minimum ingredients.
+This is another nice and simple meal for which you need a minimum of ingredients.
 It can be easily adapted depending on whatever you just happen to have in your pantry.
 Do not be afraid to experiment because this is a meal which just cannot go wrong.
 It does not take too long considering you need the noodles to boil and then just mix everything together.
 So, if you are in need of a warm and easy bowl of Czech love, then what are you waiting for?
 Get cooking!

 1 lb egg noodles (short and extra wide)

 1 small jar of sauerkraut, drained (reserve a little of the liquid for later)

 4 slices of bacon – use more if you like

 2 tsp caraway seed

 oil for frying

 Bring water to a boil and add the noodles.
 Cook until soft according to the instructions on the package.
 In the meantime, chop the onion into small pieces and heat up the oil in a pan.
 Gently stir-fry the onion until soft, and then add the sauerkraut.
 Season with the salt and pepper, add the caraway seeds and a bit of water or the drained liquid for more flavor.
 Cover and simmer until the sauerkraut softens.
 In a separate pan, fry the bacon until crunchy.
 If the bacon is fatty, you will not need to use any oil.
 Drain the noodles, add the softened sauerkraut and the bacon and mix it all up.
 Tadaaa!

 TIP: If you wish to try this recipe and you are missing some of the ingredients, do not fret.
 There is always a way around.

 Noodles – you can use basically any other type of pasta (farfalle, fusilli, wide egg noodles etc.)